VHDPlus/vhdplus-website/docs/community/camera.md

     .
 ```

 You can set Capture_Output to 5 so you only output one color.
-By default the selected color is Blue, so you can change the parameters for blue blobs (Bl_H_Min, Bl_H_Max, ...) to try your own colors.
+By default the selected color is Blue, so you can change the parameters for blue blobs (`Bl_H_Min`, `Bl_H_Max`, ...) to try your own colors.

 #### Important: Check the description of the CSI_Camera component.
 Here you can see what you have to do so the differential IOs for camera and HDMI work properly.